cbron/cbron.github.com/source/_posts/2014-03-25-auto-merge-pull-requests-on-github-except-the-master-branch.markdown

 The way its configured, it won't merge INTO master, staging, release, or development.
 Although it could go from development into my-feature-1 or any other branch.

-(Disclaimer: I'm still a Python newbie, so there could be bad practices in here.)
+Make sure you change the two spots where it has :owner to your username (Disclaimer: I'm still a Python newbie, so there could be bad practices in here.)
 {% codeblock lang:python auto_merge_github.py %}
 #!/usr/bin/env python